 Sonya Pfeiffer is a longtime supporter of the arts, with a passion for learning about artists and their diverse approaches to art-making and interpreting the world around us.
 A former television journalist who is now a practicing civil rights and criminal defense attorney, Sonya has long considered the written word and visual art personal passions.
 She has written and produced documentaries, including the award-winning short “Life, Liberty and the Pursuit of Social Justice.”
 She also regularly writes for a variety of local publications in Charlotte, and frequently puts her visual skills to work for legal clients by creating films that document their lives and personal struggles.

-Sonya is honored to carry on the fine work that Larry Elder established at his gallery.
-She is committed to representing artists who create challenging, thought-driven work that addresses relevant issues in our global society, and to bringing meaningful programming and collaborative opportunities for community engagement to Charlotte.
-Feel free to connect: firstname.lastname@example.org.
+Sonya leads the gallery’s strategic planning and programming.
+She is committed to representing artists who create challenging, thought-driven work that addresses relevant issues in our global society, and to bringing meaningful exhibitions and collaborative opportunities for community engagement to Charlotte.
+Feel free to connect: email@example.com.